slack-samples/bolt-js-slack-connect/README.md

 7. [Disconnect the Channel](#step-7-disconnect-the-channel)
 8. [Conclusion](#conclusion)

+> **Note:🚨** Because this app can approve Slack Connect invites, apps with this feature can only be installed by a worksapce owner or admin.
+Read more about the `conversations.connect:manage` scope [here](https://slack.com/create). 🚨

 ## Step 1.
 App Configuration

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).